 As Whitechapel’s Jews moved to outer north and east London, their place was taken by south Asian immigrants, especially from the 1970s, and two-fifths of the population is now of Bangladeshi origin; 15,000 worshippers attended the inauguration of the London Muslim Centre in 2004.

-With the Elizabeth line (Crossrail) arriving here in 2019 (or perhaps 2020 or even 2021), Tower Hamlets council has embarked on a project called Whitechapel Vision, which promises an ‘unprecedented transformation’ in the coming years.
+With the Elizabeth line (Crossrail) arriving here in 2019 (or perhaps 2020 or even 2021), Tower Hamlets council embarked on a project called Whitechapel Vision, which promised an ‘unprecedented transformation’, though this may have been an exaggeration.

 Whitechapel has been the focus of dozens of books, mostly devoted to Jack the Ripper, but Iain Sinclair explored its dark side in a different way in White Chapell, Scarlet Tracings (1987).